typeworld/typeworld/Python/Lib/typeWorld/README.md

 URL of human-readable Privacy Policy of API endpoint.
 This will be displayed to the user for consent when adding a subscription.
 The default URL points to a document edited by Type.World that you can use (at your own risk) instead of having to write your own.

+The link will open with a `locales` parameter containing a comma-separated list of the user’s preferred UI languages and a `canonicalURL` parameter containing the subscription’s canonical URL and a `subscriptionID` parameter containing the anonymous subscription ID.

 __Required:__ True<br />
 __Type:__ Str<br />
 __Default value:__ https://type.world/legal/default/PrivacyPolicy.html